HelloYiHan/GraphSort/README.md

 ```
 ## Formatting Requirements of Input Mixture File
 The `format` of the input `RNA-Seq` data should be:
-* Tab-delimited with no double quotations and no missing entries.
+* `Tab-delimited` with no double quotations and no missing entries.
 * The first row consists of sample names.
-* The first column consists of Ensembl gene IDs.
+* The first column consists of `Ensembl Gene IDs`.
 * Values are not log-transformed.
 * Values should be raw counts.

 The `format` of the input `Microarray` data should be:
-* Tab-delimited with no double quotations and no missing entries.
+* `Tab-delimited` with no double quotations and no missing entries.
 * The first row consists of sample names.
-* The first column consists of gene symbols.
+* The first column consists of `Gene Symbols`.
 * Values are not log-transformed.

 ## Output